linpengcheng/PurefunctionPipelineDataflow/README.md

 Similar to The most valuable chapter of “Code Complete”----Chapter 2 Metaphors for a Richer Understanding of Software Development, I tend to inspire readers to discover useful patterns from life, work and personal interests, which are then used as solutions for development, rather than to apply mechanically other people’s cases.

 In this way there will be endless cases, there will always be endless ways to solve the problem.
 This is "Tao ".

+The pure pipeline system is a simple system. but simplicity does not mean easy.
+Implementing a pure pipeline system is a systematic engineering.
+Hard work must be done to build a complex system into a simple and smooth pure pipeline system.
+This requires great wisdom and pays a lot of difficult Business Process Design (or Reengineering).

 ```
 想象力比知识更重要。